Creating a LoadBalancer Service

 You can obtain all supported types by getting the flavor list.

 This parameter is available only for dedicated load balancers.
-The value of this parameter must be the same as that of l4_flavor_name, that is, both are elastic specifications or fixed specifications.
+Its value must match that of l4_flavor_name, both of which must be either elastic flavors or fixed flavors.

 - Create a workload.